The History of Hollywood Casino

 - The venue offers five themed gaming areas: Silver Screen Slots, OK Corral Slots, Slot City, Slot Central and Hollywood Slots.

 - Hollywood Casino at Charles Town Races is open for business 24 hours a day 7 days a week.

-- Hollywood Casino at Charles Town Races is owned and operated by Penn National Gaming, a publicly traded company specializing in gaming and horse racing facilities.
+- Hollywood Casino at Charles Town Races is operated by Penn National Gaming, a publicly traded company specializing in gaming and horse racing facilities.